emmercm/igir/docs/usage/handheld/miyoocfw.md

 ## BIOS Files

 MiyooCFW doesn't seem to have a centralized folder for putting BIOS files so it's a chore to prepare the card for running the provided emulators.
 Here's a try to help with finding the right ones and putting them in the right place.

+!!! info

     Please keep in mind that this information is based on the table in the official [MiyooCFW Emulator Info](https://github.com/TriForceX/MiyooCFW/wiki/Emulator-Info) and might be out of date.
 Please refer to the official list for reference.

 | System   | Emulator | Folder | Filenames | MD5SUMs | Comments |
 |----------|----------|--------|-----------|---------|----------|